-I was thinking about filing an Equal Employment Opportunity (EEO) complaint but did some research and found that less than 3% of people who file actually win.
+I was thinking about filing an Equal Employment Opportunity (EEO) complaint but did some research and found that less than 3% of people who file actually win at hearing.
 Why is this system so one sided?

 When an employee files a formal complaint he is signaling his intent to take the dispute into litigation.
 In other words, it becomes more adversarial.
 The agency is required to complete an appropriate investigation of the complaint within 180 days of the formal complaint filing.
 Agency attorney’s will likely assist managers throughout the investigation.
 Agency counsel will be assessing the facts of the case and make recommendations to agency leaders regarding the strengths and weaknesses of the complaint.
 If the agency determines the employee’s case is factually weak there is little incentive for them to settle.